Code-Institute-Submissions/Cryptograph/README.md

 ## Deployment

-This project was saved the following repository on [Github Cryptograph](https://github.com/Peggy535/Cryptograph).
+This project was saved the following repository on [Github Peggy535/Cryptograph](https://github.com/Peggy535/Cryptograph).

 There were not differences within configuration files nor any branches constructed.

-The projects site was deployed to the following, [click here](https://peggy535.github.io/Cryptograph/).
+The projects site was deployed to the following site address, [click here](https://peggy535.github.io/Cryptograph/).

+## Credits

+Content

+- Thanks and acknowledgment is given to [Cryptodatadownload.com](http://www.cryptodatadownload.com/) for their excellent `.csv` data files used in this project.
+- dc.js, d3.js and crossfilter communities for the content and API documentation references on Github.

+Acknowledgements

+- A huge thanks for the supportive, encouring and positive input my tutor, Spencer, has had into this project.
+He has been a great help and really inspired my efforts.
+Sincere thanks Spencer.